-Using laboratory’s equipment we investigate quantum key distribution systems and optical quantum networks.
-More over recently on the 05.12.2017 we launched the first in Russia multi-node quantum network in this laboratory using the side bands approach that has been in development for several years now, first in ITMO University and then here in Kazan quantum center.
+Laboratory investigates and develops original quantum key distribution systems and optical quantum networks.
+Recently on the 05.12.2017 we launched the first in Russia multi-node quantum network in this laboratory using the side bands approach that has been in development for several years now, first in ITMO University and then here in Kazan quantum center.
 This is a huge result that shows the advantages of the proposed scheme.

 LAQCaOC is now involved in the effort to increase the quantum channel information capacity by using multi-frequency regimes which also allows the creation of multi-user network.
 Another important task is introduction of the trusted or untrusted nodes into the network.
 The scientists are also trying to formulate and develop the principles of quantum signal reconstruction to the quantum devices signals.

 Quantum networks and quantum cryptography may be one of the answers to the modern information security which is indicated by the following events: